 The approved building is intended to be a mixed-use building including anything from restaurants and cafés, to retail stores, said Craig Hunter, the director of facilities for Manchester Designer Outlets, which is hoping to develop the site.

 The original design of the building was described as a classic vernacular Italianate commercial building, which goes along with traditional Vermont buildings.
-However, that idea was changed once three-dimensional pictures of the
+However, that idea was changed once three-dimensional pictures of the building became available, Hunter said.

 "We first started out with a traditional Vermont downtown building, something similar to the Berkshire Bank building, and that is the avenue we went for until we saw a 3-D rendering and really it just didn't look good at that particular sight," said Hunter.
 "It would probably look good somewhere else, but not there.
 We retained some of those elements of that design in the store front details and the windows."